radiofrance/rf-liquidsoap/README.md

 `http://localhost:3000/dashboards`

-You can get the default credentials from the [`docker-compose.yml` file](docker-compose.yml#L142).
+You can get the default credentials from the [`docker-compose.yml`](docker-compose.yml#L142).
 After your first login, Grafana may ask you to change those credentials.
-We provided some example dashboards similar to the one we use at Radio France, they can be modified in [`example/grafana/provisioning/dashboards`](example/grafana/provisioning/dashboards/)
+We provided some example dashboards similar to the ones we use at Radio France, they can be modified in [`example/grafana/provisioning/dashboards`](example/grafana/provisioning/dashboards/)

 ![Grafana screenshot](.res/grafana.png)